jtclemm/lammps/doc/src/pair_bpm_spring.rst

-where :math:`k` is a stiffness, :math:`r_c` is the cutoff length, and :math:`k_a` is an optional anharmonic cubic prefactor enabled or disabled using the *anharmonic* keyword.
-The anharmonic term may be useful in minimizing particle overlap.
+where :math:`k` is a stiffness, :math:`r_c` is the cutoff length, and :math:`k_a` is an optional anharmonic cubic prefactor that can be enabled using the *anharmonic* keyword.
+The anharmonic term may be useful in scenarios that need to prevent large particle overlap.

 An additional
 damping force is also applied to interacting particles.
 The force is